jckarter/clay/doc/language-reference.md

 ### Symbols

 Top-level forms work by creating or modifying symbols, which are module-level global names representing types or functions.
 Symbol names are used in [overloads] and [pattern matching].
-Symbols may also be used as singleton types; in an expression, a `symbol` is the only value of the type `Static[symbol]`.
+Symbols may also be used as singleton types; in an expression, a `symbol` is the only value of the primitive type `Static[symbol]`.

 XXX